-This essay appears in my book Welcome to Hell World: Dispatches from the American Dystopia out this month.
+This essay appears in my book Welcome to Hell World: Dispatches from the American Dystopia out now.
 Order it here.

 There’s a girl I never want to let myself forget.
 Her name is Samar Hassan and we killed her family.

 In January of 2005 in the northern Iraqi town of Tal Afar, Samar, five years old at the time, was riding in the back seat of her parents’ car as they returned from bringing her young brother to the hospital.
 It was getting dark, and nearing curfew, and her father, likely aware of this, was driving faster than normal.
 Fearing that the driver was a suicide bomber, an army patrol in the area that evening were given permission to open fire and so they did because that is what army patrols do.

 As Specialist Brad Hammond would tell it years later, he and multiple other soldiers fired at least 20 rounds each into the oncoming car.
 When it finally came to a stop, Samar and her siblings spilled out of the back , their parents now slumped over in the front seat, dead from the torrent of gunfire.

 “I was like ‘Oh my god.
 What did we do?
 What did we do?”
 Hammond said in the film “Hondros”, a 2017 documentary about the life of the late, acclaimed conflict photographer Chris Hondros, who was on hand at the shooting.

 Hammond still smells what he smelled that night.

 “Blood, brains.
 You ever smelled…” he says in the film, inhaling deeply.

 Hondros was embedded with Hammond’s Apache Company at the time.
 He quickly snapped a series of pictures of the family we destroyed, including the one above, which became one of the most searing and defining images of the war.
 He’d soon be banished from traveling with the company after disregarding military command’s request not to publish the photos.